-- Appointment: any telephone call, discussion, meeting, survey, written response or other interaction which takes place between the Customer and an Expert in connection with the Project;
+- Appointment: Any telephone call, discussion, meeting, survey, written response, or other interaction which takes place between the Customer and an Expert in connection with the Project;

-- Expert Materials: means any data, statistics, market intelligence, advice or other information provided by any Expert to the Customer (whether such information is provided in writing, orally or by another means) in connection with a Project;
+- Expert Materials: Means any data, statistics, market intelligence, advice or other information provided by any Expert to the Customer (whether such information is provided in writing, orally or by another means) in connection with a Project;

 - Data Security Breach: means any known, potential or actual breach of security leading to the actual, potential, accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, TXP Personal Data;

-- Intellectual Property Rights: means any current and future intellectual property rights, including: (a) copyrights, trademarks, trade names, domain names, rights in logos and get-up, inventions, confidential information, trade secrets and know-how including commercial know-how, design rights, patents, utility models, semi-conductor topographies, all rights of whatsoever nature in computer software and data, rights in databases, privacy rights; (b) all intangible rights and privileges of a nature similar, analogous or allied to any of rights listed in (a); and (c) in every case in any part of the world and whether or not registered, including in relation to any of rights listed in (a) and (b): (i) all granted registrations and all applications for registration; (ii) all renewals, reversions or extensions; (iii) the right to sue for damages for past infringement; and (iv) all forms of protection of a similar nature which may subsist anywhere in the world; and
+- Intellectual Property Rights: Means any current and future intellectual property rights, including: (a) copyrights, trademarks, trade names, domain names, rights in logos and get-up, inventions, confidential information, trade secrets and know-how including commercial know-how, design rights, patents, utility models, semi-conductor topographies, all rights of whatsoever nature in computer software and data, rights in databases, privacy rights; (b) all intangible rights and privileges of a nature similar, analogous or allied to any of rights listed in (a); and (c) in every case in any part of the world and whether or not registered, including in relation to any of rights listed in (a) and (b): (i) all granted registrations and all applications for registration; (ii) all renewals, reversions or extensions; (iii) the right to sue for damages for past infringement; and (iv) all forms of protection of a similar nature which may subsist anywhere in the world.

-In this Agreement, unless the context otherwise requires:
+1.2 In this Agreement, unless the context otherwise requires:

-- use of the term including shall be interpreted to mean “including but not limited to”; and
+1.2.2 use of the term including shall be interpreted to mean “including but not limited to”; and

-- save where otherwise stated all consents, approvals, notices, directions and/or instructions that are required to be given or obtained pursuant to this Agreement shall be given in writing (which, other than in respect of any notice to be given pursuant to Clause 6, may be provided by email).
+1.3 Save where otherwise stated all consents, approvals, notices, directions and/or instructions that are required to be given or obtained pursuant to this Agreement shall be given in writing (which, other than in respect of any notice to be given pursuant to Clause 6, may be provided by email).